dbos-inc/dbos-docs/docs/api-reference/decorators.md

 #### `@DBOSDeploy`

-This decorator is used to specify functions to be run at application deployment or redeployment time.  `@DBOSDeploy` is for uses where the Operon environment needs procedural initialization steps, such as installing or migrating the user database schema.
+This decorator is used to specify functions to be run at application deployment or redeployment time.  `@DBOSDeploy` is for uses where the DBOS environment needs procedural initialization steps, such as installing or migrating the user database schema.

 The argument to `@DBOSDeploy` should be of type [`InitContext`](contexts.md#InitContext).